Why Haad Salad is on my Bucket List

 This post was written by Vicky, a travel blogger at Make Time to See the World and who has made me want to visit Haad Salad in Thailand so badly.

-While places like Phuket and Bangkok (here is a great 3-day itinerary) are very well known and extremely popular amongst visitors from all over the world, there are some places that are still hidden gems (btw: for more on Phuket and the best things to do there just click here) and one of them is Haad Salad.
+While places like Phuket and Bangkok (here is a great 3-day itinerary) are very well known and extremely popular amongst visitors from all over the world, there are some places that are still hidden gems (btw: for more on Phuket and the best things to do there just click here) and one of them is Haad Salad which is not on every Thailand itinerary.

 Haad Salad is located on Koh Phangan, the tiny Thai island that is famous for its Full Moon Parties (FMP).
 When we visited as part of our South East Asia trip, it was with the intention of attending the FMP but I had no desire to stay in the backpacker central of Haad Rin, (which is the beach where the party is held).